Jassim bin Hamad Stadium: Facilities

 Aside from the main field, the Jassim Bin Hamad Stadium area also accommodates an administration office, a cafe, a mosque, workers' quarters, an athletics track, training fields, a swimming pool and a multi-sports hall.
 The multi-sports hall has a capacity of 1,000 people, and is used for local tournaments in basketball, volleyball, handball and other sports and events.

 Design

-There are about 12,946 seats available in Jassim bin Hamad Stadium.
-Modern and traditional Qatari architectural elements coexist in the stadium's design.
-Paying respect to Qatar's nautical heritage, its unusual structure boasts a striking exterior inspired by the sails of ancient dhow boats.
+Jassim bin Hamad Stadium has approximately 12,946 seats.
+The design incorporates both modern and traditional Qatari architectural elements, with an exterior inspired by the sails of traditional dhow boats.

-The retractable roof of the stadium enables climate control during games and activities.
-The stadium's amenities are made to give both players and spectators an elite experience.

-It has cutting-edge broadcast and media spaces, VIP lounges, and changing rooms.
-Viewers are treated to an intimate setting with great views from every angle, thanks to the seating arrangement.
+The stadium has a retractable roof to allow climate control during events.
+Facilities include broadcast and media spaces, VIP lounges, and changing rooms.

-Functionality, beauty, and sustainability are all combined in Jassim bin Hamad Stadium's design, which follows the growing trends in stadium building architecture.

-The Al Sadd neighborhood of Doha serves as a famous landmark and offers visitors a contemporary and comfortable setting.
+The stadium serves as a landmark in the Al Sadd area of Doha.

 History

 17th Arabian Gulf Cup

 The Arabian Gulf Cup final match was played on this stadium in December 2014 where Qatar defeated Oman on penalties and won the title.
 The final ceremony of the cup was held in Jassim bin Hamad stadium.